machine/machine.specifications.fakes/README.markdown

 ## How to use it

-The core part of Machine.Fakes only consists of two classes: WithFakes and WithSubject<TSubject>.
+The core part of Machine.Fakes only consists of two classes: WithFakes and WithSubject<<TSubject>>.

 ### WithFakes

-Let's take a look at the simpler one first (WithFakes).By deriving from this class you can use the An<<TFake>>() and Some<<TFake>>() (*) methods for creating fakes as well as the Extensionmethods based API for setting up the behavior (**).
+Let's take a look at the simpler one first.By deriving from this class you can use the An<<TFake>>() and Some<<TFake>>() (*) methods for creating fakes as well as the Extensionmethods based API for setting up the behavior (**).
 The WithFakes class only provides the basic fake framework abstraction.

     public class Given_the_current_day_is_monday_when_identifying_my_mood : WithFakes